Faster Wi-Fi on flights leads to battle in the sky

 Investors expect the global expansion and faster speeds will fuel greater use of services, with revenue split between the providers and the airlines.

 It also will drive hardware sales, as airlines outfit aircraft with antennas, radios and routers.
-Honeywell, for example, makes fuselage-top antennas that link to the Global Xpress network provided by Inmarsat PLC (ISA.L), which operates on the Ka band.
+Honeywell, for example, makes fuselage-top antennas that link to the Global Xpress network provided by Inmarsat PLC, which operates on the Ka band.

 "GX is going to be a real game changer for airlines and their passengers from 2015 when the service comes online," John Broughton, director of product marketing for GX at Honeywell, said in an interview.